aericjw/dynatrace-tcp-tracing/README.md

 ### Support

 This project is not supported by Dynatrace, and is only to be used as a **reference** to enable TCP tracing in your own systems.
-There should be no expectation to receive support or that code can be copy-pasted into your source code and being to work.
+There should be no expectation to receive support or that code can be copy-pasted into your source code and begin to work.